Complete Guide to the Best Guitar Stands 2023 - Acoustic, Electric & Bass

 Portability

-We looked at all the guitar stands available from major American music equipment retailers and selected 33 of the most promising to put on our short-list, which you can see in our music gear database.
-We then collected and analyzed feedback from musicians about each stand from their user ratings, forum discussions, video reviews, and gear review websites.
-And for this edition, the data we gathered increased by 13.7% to 104,600 sources, all of which were fed to the Gearank Algorithm to produce rating scores of out 100 for each one.
-After selecting the highest rated options to recommend, we then contacted the manufacturers to find out which ones were definitely nitrocellulose safe and only labeled them as such if we had positive confirmation.
-For more information about our methods see How Gearank Works.
+We looked at all the guitar stands available from major American music equipment retailers and selected 37 of the most promising to put on our shortlist, which you can see in our music gear database.
+We then collected and analyzed feedback from musicians about each stand from their user ratings, forum discussions, video reviews, and guitar gear review websites.
+For this edition, we gathered the data from over 127,900 sources, all of which were fed to the Gearank Algorithm to produce rating scores of out 100 for each one.
+After selecting the highest-rated options to recommend, we then contacted the manufacturers to find out which ones were definitely nitrocellulose safe and only labeled them as such if we had positive confirmation.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors